 Uber Makes It Easy

 If you’ve wondered about the cost of electric vehicles, whether or not you would be compensated more for driving an EV, or had questions about electric vehicle incentives, Uber can help!

-Uber is rolling out a new way to earn for drivers with electric vehicles called Uber Comfort Electric.
-You’ll be paid higher than typical Comfort rates, but slightly under Black car driver earnings.
+Uber Comfort Electric is a way for drivers with electric vehicles to earn more money.
+You’ll be paid higher than typical Comfort rates but slightly under Black car driver earnings.

-Overall, these changes make it easier for drivers considering electric vehicles, as they’ll have access to higher earnings and have a one-click hub to find charging stations all within their app.
+Overall, Uber is making it easier for drivers considering electric vehicles, as they’ll have access to higher earnings and have a one-click hub to find charging stations all within their app.